elka1968/Supplier-Categorization/README.md

 # Trials To Reference:

-• The original method using the Levenshtein distance took 18 hours to process 80,000 rows.
+• The original method using the Levenshtein distance took 24 hours to process 117,000 rows.

-• After replacing the Levenshtein distance method with the 'FuzzyWuzzy' package, the processing time for 80,000 rows was reduced to 1 hour, marking an approximate 94% decrease in time.
+• After replacing the Levenshtein distance method with the 'FuzzyWuzzy' package, the processing time for 117,000 rows was reduced to 1 hour and 45 minutes, marking an approximate 94% decrease in time.

-• Further optimization was achieved by switching to the 'Rapidfuzz' package, which processed 80,000 rows in only 10 minutes.
-This change resulted in a 83% reduction in time compared to the FuzzyWuzzy package and a 99% decrease from the original method.
+• Further optimization was achieved by switching to the 'Rapidfuzz' package, which processed 117,000 rows in only 23 minutes.
+This change resulted in a 86% reduction in time compared to the FuzzyWuzzy package and a 99% decrease from the original method.

 # Failures to Reference